 Don't get me wrong: Right time, right place, and right uniform is all you need to get a paycheck — but easier than everything else in the civilian world?
 Are you sure about that?
 You can misspell names at Starbucks and make a living.
 You can work a manufacturing gig where you press the same button 500 times a day and make a living.
 You can even get a job as a beer taster and make a living.

-This is one part condescending and another part retention conspiracy in terms of phrases.
+This is one part condescending and another part retention conspiracy in terms of military phrases.

 7. "It would behoove you..."

-Used as an intransitive verb, Dictionary.com describes behoove as "to be worthwhile to, as for personal profit or advantage."
-Every time it's spouted out, it comes out of the mouth of someone who is swirling a figurative glass of scotch.
+Used as an intransitive verb, Dictionary.com describes behoove as " " Every time it's spouted out, it comes out of the mouth of someone who is swirling a figurative glass of scotch.

 So by saying, "it would behoove you to be at formation on time" or whatever, the speaker is being facetious and the throwaway joke get tired quickly, just like every other joke repeated ad nauseam.